Mostafasaad1/Image-Processing-Algorithms/README.md

 ## License

-This project is open-source and available under the MIT License.
-See the `LICENSE` file for more details.
-(Note: A `LICENSE` file is not included in this project, but it's good practice to add one.)
+This project is open-source and available under the MIT License